WYX-gh/IEDHTrans/README.md

 author = {Yuexin Wang and Gesheng Song and Jian Zhang and Fangqing Wang and Haixing Cheng and Yudan Zhao and Peng Zhou and Xu Qiao and Wei Chen}
 }
 ```

+# Acknowledgements
+Part of codes are reused from the nnU-Net.
+Thanks to Fabian Isensee for the codes of nnU-Net.